affederaffe/CustomPlatforms/README.md

 4. Create your custom platform as a child of this root object You can use most of the built in Unity components, custom shaders and materials, custom meshes, animators, etc.
-If you want to use your own scripts, place them in the "_Scripts" folder and press "Compile Scripts" on the root gameObject Only attach the scripts of the new .dll to your gameObjects, otherwise it won't work.
+If you want to use your own scripts, you have to write a mod or use an existing one and add it as requirement or suggestion.

-5. When you are finished, select the root object you attached the "Custom Platform" component to.
+1. When you are finished, select the root object you attached the "Custom Platform" component to.
 In the inspector, click "Export".
 Navigate to your CustomPlatforms folder, and press save.

 6. Share your custom platform with other players by uploading the Platforms' .plat file